[Updated May 2018]

 1900-1924 Universities have no formal policy on patents, and follow defaults provided by law, addressing issues as they arise.

-1912 University of California professor Frederick Cottrell forms non-profit Research Corporation to manage inventions submitted by faculty.
-Faculty receive royalties, their institution or research foundation may also receive a share.
-Research Corporation donates its share after expenses to the Smithsonian for research, and supports research directly across the country.
+1912 University of California professor Frederick Cottrell forms non-profit Research Corporation to manage inventions submitted by faculty, starting with management of some patent rights on his own invention, the electrostatic precipitator.
+Faculty inventors receive royalties, and their institution or research foundation may also receive a share.
+Research Corporation donates income after expenses to the Smithsonian for research, and also supports research directly across the country.

 Cottrell describes Research Corporation in “The Research Corporation, an Experiment in Public Administration of Patent Rights.”
 The Journal of Industrial and Engineering Chemistry.
 December 1912, 864-67.

 1924 Lehigh University adopts a formal patent policy.

 1924-1950 By 1952, 73 universities have adopted a formal patent policy.
 By 1962, according to Archie Palmer this number doubles to 147 out of 359 universities that report conducting scientific or technological research.
 In 1962, 596 universities report they perform “little or no scientific or technological research” and have no formal patent policy.
 Of those universities that do have a patent policy, some abjure patenting, especially in biomedical fields.
 Harvard offers legal assistance to anyone challenging a biomedical patent.
 Others claim patents but only to prevent patenting and monopoly behaviors.
 Ownership of inventions follows extramural research contracting.
 Typically, the patent clause of such contracts is negotiated by the faculty investigator.
 Those that adopt a patent policy often direct faculty to use an affiliated foundation or Research Corporation.